 The UK has a mature and innovative technology sector, which feeds into the more specific area of Fintech, easily transferring skills and innovative ideas, providing a critical mass not possible in other locations.
 TechUK has just published a report into the impact of Brexit on the digital economy and it makes for very interesting reading.
 Two of their findings stand out in particular for me.

 Firstly, the report suggests that non-tariff barriers will likely be the most significant issue for the UK tech industry, specifically data protection regulations and the impact of the UK becoming a ‘third country’ on businesses’ ability to transfer data across borders with the EU.

 Secondly, is access to a skilled workforce.
 The report states that of the three million workers employed in the digital sector, 18.4 per cent are foreign-born.
 About a third of these come from EU countries.
 If the available skilled workforce in the UK dries up, then this will impact growth of innovative ideas.
 The Prime Minister has announced that the UK will leave the single market when it leaves the European Union.
 This means that the comprehensive free trade agreement now being sort with the EU will need to address these two issues.

-There is undoubtedly a large amount of uncertainty as to the impact of Brexit on financial services, the tech sector, and Fintech in particular.
+There is undoubtedly a large amount of uncertainty as to the impact of Brexit on financial services, the tech sector, healthcare, and Fintech in particular.
 What will be key to the future of Fintech will be the scale of any movement of the financial services industry from London to other cities, and the ability of the UK to establish an ‘equivalence’ agreement on data regulations with the EU.

 As long as the fundamentals of what has made the UK the leading Fintech hub in the world remain, then there is every reason to expect Fintech to have a bright future in the UK.
 We should all be following the discussions on developing a comprehensive free trade agreement with keen interest in the months and years ahead.